kyleof/ViceProject/README.md

 # ViceProject

-I created One page object with a few methods in order to complete the Assignment.
+I created one page object with a few methods in order to complete the assignment.
 I coded the assignment in Java using Selenium & TestNG.

 The test follows these steps: